Climate Change

 Once I get certified, what happens?

 First, give yourself a big pat on the back for this exciting accomplishment!
-Next, display the Climate Neutral Certified label on your products, website, and marketing materials to share your certification with the world.
+Next, display The Climate Label on your products, website, and marketing materials to share your certification with the world.
 Continue to work on reducing your emissions and encourage more companies to follow your lead.

 How much does it cost to get certified?

-You’ll also pay us a Brand License Fee, which helps pay for the work we’re doing to build the movement behind our label -- and to help you get certified to use it.
-You’ll pay us $0.80 per tonne of your footprint, or less (see our full pricing here).
+Our program fees help pay for the work we’re doing to build the movement behind our label -- and our work to certify companies.
 The smaller your footprint, the less you pay us.
 In a perfect world, everyone’s emissions would be zero and our work would be done!

 I’m a member of 1% for the Planet.
-Does my offset purchase count toward my 1% contribution?
-How about the certification fee I pay to TCCP?
+Do my certification costs count toward my 1% contribution?

-My company already has a plan to measure, reduce, and compensate for our emissions!
-Can I get Climate Neutral Certified with the work we’re doing?
+My company already has a strong climate initiative.
+Can I get certified with the work we're already doing?

 That's great that you already have a plan — nice work!
 Now, we just need to make sure it fits our certification requirements.
 Drop us a line and we'll give you some quick feedback and identify any gaps.
 You could already be close!